Data Quality Benchmarking

 The base wave, built on 2Q 2024 data, reports on the following 8 descriptive metrics: incidence rate, pre-survey removal rates, length of interview, abandon rate, device type, in-survey cleanout rate, use of link encryption, and post-survey cleanout rate.
 For this initial wave, we compared the data by company type (sample provider and research agency) and study audience (B2B and B2C).

-U.S. Wave 0 (2Q 2024) benchmark report has been published and can be accessed at this link.
+U.S. Wave 0 (2Q 2024 data) benchmark report has been published and can be accessed at this link.

 Events & Media Coverage